What is portage?

 - The portage worker will then create a plan of techniques and what needs to happen to teach your child these skills.

-- You'll then follow the plan, practice the techniques at home and the portage worker will your progress each visit.
+- You'll then follow the plan, practice the techniques at home and the portage worker will track your progress each visit.

 How to get portage